Yochabelle/Customer-Churn-Analysis-Excel-/README.md

 # Customer Churn Analysis (Excel)

 This project analyzes telecom customer churn using Excel.
-The workbook includes the raw dataset, cleaned tables, pivot tables, and a churn analysis dashboard built with pivot charts. excel_dashboard/
+The workbook includes the raw dataset, cleaned tables, pivot tables, and a churn analysis dashboard built with pivot charts(Work in progress). excel_dashboard/
     └── Analyzing Customer churn.xlsx